bvm810/CQTdiff/README.md

 ``testing.py`` sets the value of $\xi'$ according to an estimate of the noisy signal SNR given by the user.
 Because of this, and because inference can be done with a fixed gain value, the ``sample-info.csv`` needs to have a ``snr-panel-<id>`` column and a ``noise-gain-panel-<id>`` column, so that each test file can have $\xi'$ and the gain adjusted properly.
 Below is an example of a valid ``sample-info.csv`` file
 ```
-arquivo,snr-painel-1,snr-painel-2,noise-gain-painel-1,noise-gain-painel-2
+file,snr-panel-1,snr-panel-2,noise-gain-panel-1,noise-gain-panel-2
 Track 01.wav,10,30,0.01,0.001
 Track 02.wav,10,30,0.02,0.002
 Track 03.wav,10,30,0.03,0.003
 ```

-After denoising each file, the results will be saved in ``panel-<id>/<out-folder>``, with the same name of the original noisy file. ``out`` is also an argument of the ``testing`` section.
+After denoising each file, the results will be saved in ``panel-<id>/<out-folder>``, with the same name of the original noisy file. ``out`` determines the output folder base name, and is also an argument of the ``testing`` section.
 The remaining parameters are defined in the same way as for inference for a single file.
 Below is an example of usage of the ``testing.py`` script
 ```
 python testing.py testing.folder=<parent-dir> testing.panel=<id> testing.out=<out-folder> device="cuda:1" inference.use_gain=True inference.use_range=False
 ```